pemdel/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this script sets permission to given file mode
+this script sets mode to be the same as another file